Comparative Study of Virtual Machines and Containers for DevOps Developers: Choosing Between VMs and Containers

 \subsection{Service Model}

-The other factor which can be taken into account when choosing between containers and virtual machines is the service model which is used to deploy and manage environments.
-Virtual machines are usually deployed using tools like VMware.
-These tools are responsible for creating the Virtual machine and migrating it to other environments.
-But these are not that useful in application management with DevOps.
-Whereas containers on the other side provide development of the software independent of the underlying hardware which means that containers can be deployed quickly in comparison to virtual machines.
+When deciding between containers and virtual machines, it's important to consider the service model used to deploy and manage environments.
+Virtual machines are typically deployed using tools like VMware, which handle the creation and migration of the VM to other environments.
+However, these tools may not be as useful when it comes to application management with DevOps, as they tend to be more focused on infrastructure management rather than software development and deployment.
+Therefore, containers have become increasingly popular in DevOps environments because they allow for greater flexibility and faster deployment of applications, making it easier to manage and maintain software across different environments.